Aubrey-ao/aubrey-ao.github.io/content/authors/admin/_index.md

-My ultimate goal is to develop **a production-ready system that can generate film-quality animation from natural language scripts**.
+My ultimate goal is to create **a production-ready system capable of generating film-quality animation from natural language scripts**.

-To achieve it, I first joined a startup team from 2019 to 2021, and we developed a language-assisted animation creation product that allows users (e.g., Tiktokers and kids) to easily create simple animations by specifying natural language-described story scripts.
+To attain this goal, I joined a startup team from 2019 to 2021 and helped develop a language-assisted animation creation product that enables users (e.g., Tiktokers and kids) to effortlessly create simple animations by specifying natural language-described story scripts.
+You can view some demos [here](/project/story2animation/).

 Recently, I am engaged in exploring a preliminary solution path from the academic perspective.
-My current work focuses on a core sub-module of the script-to-animation system: **audio/text-driven human behavior motion (such as gesture) synthesis**.
+My current work focuses on a core sub-module of the script-to-animation system: **audio/text-driven human behavior motion synthesis, such as gesture generation**.

 <br/>